 IIT Delhi study to help develop alternative to lithium-ion batteries

-Researchers at the Indian Institutes of Technology (IIT) Delhi on Friday released a new study about sodium-sulphur (RT-Na/S) batteries that will pave the way for developing an alternative to lithium-ion batteries.
+Researchers at the Indian Institutes of Technology (IIT) Delhi, released a new study about sodium-sulphur (RT-Na/S) batteries that will pave the way for developing an alternative to lithium-ion batteries.

-New Delhi : Researchers at the Indian Institutes of Technology (IIT) Delhi on Friday released a new study about sodium-sulphur (RT-Na/S) batteries that will pave the way for developing an alternative to lithium-ion batteries.
+New Delhi: Researchers at the Indian Institutes of Technology (IIT) Delhi, released a new study about sodium-sulphur (RT-Na/S) batteries that will pave the way for developing an alternative to lithium-ion batteries.

 The sustainability of lithium-ion batteries has been challenged by the scarcity of electrode materials and the supply chain of other critical components.
 This has forced battery manufacturers to look for an alternative battery technology.